jbx-protocol/juice-docs-v2/docs/api/contracts/jbtoken/write/burn.md

   @dev
   Only the owner of this contract cant burn some of its supply.

+  _projectId The ID of the project to which the token belongs.
+This is ignored.
   @param _account The account to burn tokens from.
   @param _amount The amount of tokens to burn, as a fixed point number with 18 decimals.
 */